Magic-Xin/Magic-Xin/README.md

 ### Code for FUN!

-Sophomore at North China University of Technology
+Junior at North China University of Technology

 @NCUT-CSCI Founder